UN Resident Coordinator and UNDP Resident Representative in India

 Deputy Country Director, UNDP in India

-Marina Walter is the Deputy Country Director of UNDP in India.
+Marina Walter is Deputy Country Director of UNDP in India.
 Prior to joining UNDP India, Ms. Walter was the Deputy Resident Representative for UNDP Thailand from 2013 to 2015.
 This followed an assignment at UNDP Headquarters from 2007 to 2013 as the Coordinator of the UNDP Emergency Response (SURGE) Mechanism and co-author of UNDP’s Standard Operating Procedures for immediate crisis response.

 Ahead of that, Ms. Walter spent two years with UNDP Afghanistan as a Project Manager from 2005 to 2007 working on the Civil Service Reform and Leadership Development of the Afghan Civil Service.
 She also worked as a Capacity Building Coordinator for crisis and recovery issues for UNDP’s former Bureau for Crisis Prevention and Recovery from 2001 to 2005.